On $k$-neighborly reorientations of oriented matroids: Results on the -McMullen problem

+The inequality $2r-1\le \nu(r,1)$ has been shown in~\cite{CS85}.
+In this section we give some lower bounds for $\nu(r,k)$ and $k\ge 2$.
 In order to prove that $n\le\nu(r,k)$, one has to prove that any uniform rank $r$ oriented matroid $\M$ on $n$ elements has a reorientation that is $k$-neighborly.
 In particular, if $n\le r+2$ then $\M$ is in the same reorientation class as the alternating oriented matroid by \Cref{oneclass_r+2}.
 So, we have the following observation.

 \begin{remark} If $\lfloor\frac{r-1}{k}\rfloor\le2$, then $r+\lfloor\frac{r-1}{k}\rfloor \le \nu(r,k).$ \end{remark}